Ollie-Gullery/stock_movement/README.md

 ```
 git clone https://github.com/Ollie-Gullery/stock_movement.git
 ```
+Then use `cd` into the folder `stock_movement`

-Use the following command to run the program:
+You can subsequently use the following command to run the program:
 ```
 python movement_predict.py
 ```